joriswitstok/mercurius/README.md

 The variable `l0_list` is a list of opacity model classifiers, where entries can be `None` for an optically thin model, `"self-consistent"` for a self-consistent opacity model (which requires `cont_area`, the deconvolved area of the dust emission in square kiloparsec, to be given in the next step), or a float setting a fixed value of `lambda_0`, the wavelength in micron setting the SED's transition point between optically thin and thick.

 Now, a source and its corresponding FIR photometry can be specified through the function `set_data`.
-In this example, we consider the star-forming galaxy A1689-zD1 at a redshift of 7.13 (e.g. (Bakx et al. 2021)[https://ui.adsabs.harvard.edu/abs/2021MNRAS.508L..58B/abstract])).
+In this example, we consider the star-forming galaxy A1689-zD1 at a redshift of 7.13 (e.g. [Bakx et al. 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.508L..58B/abstract)).
 This source has been detected in four ALMA bands, so all upper limits (`cont_uplims`) are set to `False`:

 ```python
 f.set_data(obj="A1689-zD1", z=7.13,